Ricksuarez29/streamlit_prototype/streamlit+LLM/ReadME.md

-# GlobalLingo 1.0 🚀

 <div align="center">
   <img src="logo.png" alt="GlobalLingo Logo" width="400px">
 </div>

-**GlobalLingo 1.0** is a Streamlit web app prototype developed as part of my MSc in Business Analytics.
+**🚀GlobalLingo 1.0** is a Streamlit web app prototype developed as part of my MSc in Business Analytics.
 This project showcases two main functionalities:

+🎯
 - **Quiz Practice:**
   Engage with fill-in-the-blank quizzes where the questions are generated on-demand using a Large Language Model.
 Practice grammar and tense rules across different topics and difficulties.